Mburu-Elvis/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - a functions that checks for alphabetic character
 - Return 1 if a letter, lower or upper
 - Return 0 if otherwise

+6. **5-sign.c**
+- a function that prints the sign of a numbet
+- Returns 1 if number > 0
+- Returns 0 if number is 0
+- Returns -1 if number < 0